When I was young, we couldn’t afford the best. So frequently I bought something that wasn’t the best.

 - Caffè Latte from Starbucks (I recently had a latte from another coffee company and did not recognize the taste)

-- Mac computers and iAnything from Apple (I especially like that I can get lessons and take classes)
+- Mac computers and iAnything from Apple

 - Hotel stays at Ritz Carlton, with special emphasis on the Club Level

 - Martha’s Vineyard Cabernet from Heitz Cellar winery.
 (The first fine wine I ever drank was from Heitz Cellar.
 We bought a bottle to celebrate our 50th anniversary last year.